department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/product-outline.md

 ## Overview
-Our team aims to create patterns for the authenticated experience that can be shared with USWDS and other federal agencies.
+Our team aims to create patterns for the authenticated experience that can be shared with USWDS and other federal agencies as an effort to support [OCTO objective](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/strategy/OCTO-DE%20Priorities%202024.md): **Our people are empowered with the knowledge and resources they need to make sustained impact**, specifically the result of "Common processes, tools and decisions are documented and easily accessible to all staff."

 ## Problem Statement
 How might we update existing, or create new patterns to improve Veteran authenticated experiences in a way that is adaptable by USWDS and other federal agencies?